EventStore/documentation/docs/clients/dotnet/20.10/migration-to-gRPC.md

 Having all of that, we encourage you to migrate to the gRPC client.
 This document outlines the needed steps.
 Please see the [gRPC documentation](@clients/grpc/README.md) for more details on how to use it.

+See also the webinar that shows step by step on practical example the whole migration process:

+<YouTube id="-4_KTfVkjlQ"></YouTube>

 ## Update the target Framework

 The gRPC client doesn't support .NET Standard.
 The change comes from using different gRPC implementations for the specific .NET Framework version to tune the performance.